 There are four exercises, or specific versions of exercises, actually, that you should never do if you have a bad neck.
-The first is situps or crunches with your hands laced behind your head.
-This move places a ton of strain on the discs between the vertebrae in your neck and can cause disc herniation.
-The second exercise to skip is the lat pulldown with the bar behind your neck.
+The first is sit-ups or crunches with your hands laced behind your head.
+This move places a lot of strain on the discs between the vertebrae in your neck and can cause disc herniation.
+The second exercise to skip is the lat pull-down with the bar behind your neck.
 Bending the head forward during this move causes excessive flexion in the cervical vertebrae.

-Watch Out During Warm-Up and Cool-Down
+Warm-Up and Cool-Down

-The warm-up and cool-down are an important part of a weight-training workout, and while it's important to include neck exercises, there are a couple of high-risk movements you should avoid.
+The warm-up and cool-down are important parts of a weight-training workout, and while it's important to include neck exercises for strength, there are a couple of high-risk movements you should avoid.
 First is the full neck roll, often done during warm-up, which moves your head in a circular pattern.
 This motion can compress the nerves in your neck and cause damage to the discs there.

-Avoid These Other Exercise Mistakes
+Avoid These Exercise Mistakes

 Not only are certain exercises not recommended if you have a bad neck, but specific ways of exercising should be avoided in order to reduce the risk of injury.
 Failing to warm up before weight training, moving too quickly through your workout, and performing the same exercises week in and week out should all be avoided.
 Using safe equipment and proper form are essential to safety, and it's also very important to progress slowly with weight training.
-Training volume -- weight lifted and/or number of repetitions performed -- should only be increased by 5 to 10 percent when you feel ready to progress.
+Training volume — weight lifted and/or number of repetitions performed — should only be increased by 5 percent to 10 percent when you feel ready to progress.

-Some Good Alternative Exercises
+Try These Alternative Exercises

-You can even perform safe exercises to strengthen the neck muscles by performing front/back and lateral neck flexion against gentle resistance.
+You can even perform safe neck exercises for strength by performing front/back and lateral neck flexion against gentle resistance.
 Place your palm flat against the back of your head, forehead or side of the head.
-Slowly and gently push against your hand with your neck -- not moving your hand, but your neck only.
+Slowly and gently push against your hand with your neck — not moving your hand, but your neck only.
 Hold for five to 10 seconds for each repetition.